Gardner81/sports-outcome-models/README.md

 Probability models for sports results, written in Python.

-This folder starts with football scores.
-Sumo tournament simulation and a gamma running-time model for horse racing will be added later.
+Football scores and a gamma running-time model for horse racing.
+A sumo tournament simulation will be added later.

 ## Football scores